maroan-ls/synthetic_networks/README.md

 # Loads caches and runs lightweight analysis
 source("R/replicate.R")
 ```
 The `.ensure` implementation should be able to run without a dedicated library() to any package.
+This allows one to to run

 ## Reproducability Example
-How this should look in Detail:
+Analysis scripts include a ensure() at the top to make sure the needed graphs are loaded.
+If you want to be sure yourself, and want to run multiple analysis, or extend it:

 1. After running `replicate.R`, you should see variables in your Global Environment.
 2. If successful, you should be able to run or replicate any analysis script.
+For example scripts in the [Analysis](Analysis) or [ERGM_Analysis](ERGM/ERGM_Analysis) folder.
 3. You can use the real graph models `g`, `g_l_s` (Glcc) and `g_wire` (GSIBW2) for further empiric work.
 4. You can also do this with the baselines, or the fitted ERGM `fit_wire2`, or their simulations.